Gender pay gap report

 'We employ more women than men at all levels of our charity, half our executive team are women and our past, present and new Director General are all women.
 At senior levels, 55 per cent of workers are women.

-'The pay gap exists because we employ more women in lower paid roles, such as retail, catering and cleaning, where the overwhelming majority of applicants have traditionally been women.
+'The pay gap exists because we employ more women in lower paid roles, such as retail, food and beverage and cleaning, where the overwhelming majority of applicants have traditionally been women.

 'We’re looking at ways we could close the pay gap, including reviewing our recruitment policies to ensure all our roles are equally attractive to men and women.'